bcgov/lucy-web/FormFrameworkREADME.md

     allColumns: true
 ```

   The "init" label serves as a version name for the import.
 Updated versions of the source file can be added later by appending a new version name (and a modified CSV file) to the list of imports.
-The `allColumns:` property indicates that every column in the source CSV file should be imported into the DB.
-If this is not desired, specific columns from the CSV file can be selected for import into the DB by replacing "allColumns" with `entryColumns:` and listing the names of the columns to be imported.
+The `allColumns:` property indicates that every column in the schema should be imported into the DB.
+If this is not desired, specific columns can be selected for import into the DB by replacing "allColumns" with `entryColumns:` and listing the names of the columns to be imported.
+To ignore certain columns from the CSV file, list them under the `ignoreDataColumns`

 3. Run the schema-manager script to generate a new SQL file that will insert the CSV data into the schema's table in the DB.
 To run this script, execute `ts-node api/api_sources/scripts/schema.manager.ts -s \<SchemaName> -m` from the command line.